 Rightsizing reservations

 Consistently evaluate your capacity usage to determine your actual compute baseline needs.
 Adjust your BigQuery slots downward if you frequently maintain idle capacity during peak business hours.
-Continuous rightsizing is an ongoing practice that directly drives massive spend reduction across your entire data warehouse environment.
+Continuous rightsizing is an ongoing practice that directly drives spend reduction across your entire data warehouse environment.

 Improving workload scheduling